Awards & Recognition

 SAWS is recognized as a leading wilderness stewardship organization by our partners and peers.
 We are so proud to have earned their trust.
 Each of these awards is a reflection of the resilience, passion and professionalism of our team, as well as the importance of our many supporters and partners over the years.

-These awards highlight not only the efforts of our organization, but also exemplify the excellent work being accomplished by our partners throughout the Southern Appalachian region.
+These awards not only highlight the efforts of our organization but also exemplify the excellent work being accomplished by our partners throughout the Southern Appalachian region.

 2022 Potomac Appalachian Trail Club Appreciation Award (PATC)